bloomonkey/oai-harvest/README.rst

 Latest Version
 --------------

-The latest release version is available in PyPI_:
+The latest release version is available in the Python Packages Index:

 https://pypi.python.org/pypi/oaiharvest